thinktandem/thinktandem.io/src/content/articles/lando-heroku-workflow.md

 [Heroku](https://heroku.com) is a flexible cloud hosting platform.
 [Lando](https://docs.devwithlando.io) is a flexible local development environment.
 Together your dev workflow can really shine!

-In and of itself there is no reason you can't just take any app and deploy to Heroku as you normally would; this post will walk you through constructing a useful `.lando.yml` config file for working with Heroku.
+In and of itself, there is no reason you can't just take any app and deploy to Heroku as you normally would; this post will walk you through constructing a useful `.lando.yml` config file for working with Heroku.

 Heroku CLI
 ----------

 Heroku has a powerful cli tool to interact with your Heroku hosted apps.
-Let's take advantage of that and integrate it into lando.
+Let's take advantage of that and integrate it into Lando.
 Start a `.lando.yml` file like this:

 ```yaml
 name: lando-heroku